Sharing (more) Peninsula stories

 - Picnics, visitors and shacks

 - Built.
-Boathouses, sheds etc
+Shacks, boathouses, sheds and huts

-Interested in helping us on this journey?
+Interested in helping us on this adventure through time?

-BUT there’s always room for more!
 If you’re interested in being part of this project, please email history@southarm.tas.au

 EXAMPLES FROM OTHER TASMANIAN MUSEUMS & HISTORY ROOMS